antoniovazquezblanco/setup-ghidra/README.md

     # Version spec to use.
 Please use SemVer notation.
 It also accepts the
     # 'latest' alias to download the latest version available.
     version: 'latest'

+    # SHA256 sum value to check the downloaded tool against.
+You may use the
+    # keyworkd 'skip' to not perform this check or the keyworkd 'online' to
+    # check against the release notes in the repository.
+Otherwise, a valid
+    # hexadecimal string is expected.
+    sha256sum: 'online'

     # Github authentication token to avoid API limiting.
     # This is optional.